jpb06/dev-friends-backend-starter/README.md

 ### 🔶 5) Provide an endpoint to update the owner of a repo

 This route is a tricky one.
 We want to change the owner of a repo by picking, within a squad, the developer having the most experience in a list of skills.
-If no developer stands out from the crowd, then we shall choose by order of precedence the champion or the squad owner.
+If no developer stands out from the crowd, then we shall choose by order of precedence the champion or the squad owner within the squad.

 #### ▶️ Input